luiscielak/sqdesignlabs/_pages/case-study-pmi-da.md

 _This included work on: information architecture, information design, and accessibility considerations._

 ### The Technology
-> The progressive web app is a great way for customers to view Disciplined Agile content in a new way
+The progressive web app is a great way for customers to view Disciplined Agile content in a new way.

 - Working on multiple browsers and sharable through a link
 - Responsive to multiple devices (phones, tablets, desktops)